SyntaxSpin/PlainUB-Extras/README.md

-# PlainUBScripts
+# Plain-UB Scripts

-**PlainUBScripts** is a collection of additional modules and features designed for use with [Plain-UB](https://github.com/thedragonsinn/plain-ub) — A simple Telegram User-Bot.
+Repository **PlainUBScripts** is a collection of additional modules and features designed for use with [Plain-UB](https://github.com/thedragonsinn/plain-ub) — A simple Telegram User-Bot.
 These scripts extend the functionality of the bot with custom commands and tools.

 ## ⚙️ How to Use